Friday, December 26, 2014

 Going Global at Cordoba, Argentina's Global Village

-Global Village was an event held at the Studio Theater in Cordoba Capital, Argentina.
-It brings people from diverse cultures and backgrounds together to share and to celebrate their uniqueness with music, dancing, information and most importantly, food!
+Global Village is an event that was held at the Studio Theater in Cordoba Capital, Argentina in 2014.
+It brought people from diverse cultures and backgrounds together to share and celebrate their uniqueness with music, dancing, information and most importantly, food!

 There were tables representing Spain, Croatia, Paraguay, Cuba, the Middle East, Poland, Germany, Canada and Italy (and if I’m forgetting anyone I am deeply sorry).

 There were performers entertaining us with Polish dancing.
 Performers from other countries like Germany and Italy performed as well.
-Enjoy this short video I made of the event.
+Here's this short video I made of the event, which I hope you'll enjoy.

 I loved that everyone at the event respected the different cultures present at this event.
-I’ve recently dealt with three separate situations where this was not the case, leaving me a little disheartened.
-So Global Village was a very refreshing experience and frankly it gives me hope that it will open people’s minds to allow those from all cultures and walks of life to express themselves freely without the fear of prejudice.
+I’ve recently dealt with three separate situations here in Cordoba City, where this was not the case, leaving me a little disheartened.
+So, Global Village was a very refreshing experience and frankly it gives me hope that it will open people’s minds to allow those from all cultures and walks of life to express themselves freely without the fear of prejudice here in Argentina.

 I'm looking forward to the next event and hopefully, other cultures not present at this year's event, will be encouraged to participate as well.